snoyberg/keter/README.md

 Deployment system for Yesod (and other Haskell) web apps.

+## Quick Start

+Do get Keter up-and-running quickly on an Ubuntu system, run:

+    wget -O - https://raw.github.com/snoyberg/keter/master/setup-keter.sh | bash -ex

+(Note: you may need to run the above command twice, if the shell exits after `apt-get` but before running the rest of its instructions.)
+This will download and build Keter from source and get it running with a default configuration.

 ## Setup

 Instructions are for an Ubuntu system.
 Eventually, I hope to provide a PPA for